• Recipes

 1. Use a food mill using the finest puree setting.
 A food mill is a hand-crank processor that breaks down food and presses it through a fine grate into a bowl.
 It will take a little sweat equity, but you’ll get a smooth, satiny soup.

-2. Another (easier) method is using a heavy duty blender.
+2. Another (easier) method is using a heavy-duty blender.
 Pulse between medium and high until the soup is creamy and lush with no visible texture.
-I have a Vitamix blender and I’ve often quipped that it could turn gravel into dust (I think that’s only a slight exaggeration) and it had no issue transforming this Spanish tomato soup into a velvety whisper.
+I have a Vitamix blender, and I’ve often quipped that it could turn gravel into dust (I think that’s only a slight exaggeration).
+It had no issue transforming this Spanish tomato soup into a velvety whisper.

 Optional garnishes for cold tomato soup